Random Matrix Model for Eigenvalue Statistics in Random Spin Systems: Introduction

 The lowest-order one $n=1$ was proposed in Ref.[\onlinecite{Oganesyan}] as the standard probe for nearest level correlation, and higher order ones with $n>1$ describe level correlations on longer ranges.
 Compared to the more traditional quantity like level spacing $\left\{ s_{i}^{\left( n\right) }=E_{i+n}-E_{i}\right\} $ or number variance $\Sigma ^{2}$, spacing ratios are independent of density of states and requires no unfolding procedure, which is non-unique and may raise subtle misleading signatures in certain models\cite{Gomez2002}.

 Besides the level statistics deep in the thermal/MBL phase, there are also significant amount of works on the spectral statistics right at the critical point, or even along the whole phase diagram\cite {Shukla,Serbyn,SRPM,Mix,Sierant19,Rao21,Sierant20,Buijsman}.
-Notably, the two-parameter $\beta -h$ model, recently proposed in Ref.[ \onlinecite{Sierant20}], was shown to reproduce $P\left( r^{\left( n\right) }\right) $ with high accuracy during the MBL transition, which indicates the interaction strength and range are the two dominant varying features along with the phase transition.
-However, the $\beta -h$ model is based on the joint probability distribution of eigenvalues, a modeling RM model based directly on matrix construction is still lacking, which provides the motivation of current work.
+For example, the single-parameter Gaussian $\beta $ ensemble, which generalizes the standard Gaussian ensembles into the one with continuous Dyson index.
+However, as we shall see, it can not accurately account for the high-order level statistics, especially for the MBL phase.
+As a generalization, the two-parameter $\beta -h$ model, recently proposed in Ref.[ \onlinecite{Sierant20}], was shown to reproduce $P\left( r^{\left( n\right) }\right) $ with high accuracy during the MBL transition, which indicates the interaction strength and range are the two dominant varying features along with the phase transition.
+However, the $\beta -h$ model is based on the joint probability distribution of eigenvalues, and the two parameters $\beta $ and $h$ has to be determined jointly, which is numerically difficult to achieve.
+This motivates us to search for a RM model that based directly on the matrix construction to reproduce the level statistics -- both on short and long ranges -- of random spin systems.

 In this work, we propose another working strategy to reproduce $P\left( r^{\left( n\right) }\right) $ along the thermal-MBL transition in 1D random spin systems.
-Our strategy is based on two RM models that have well-defined parent matrix construction, i.e. the mixed ensemble and Gaussian $\beta $ ensemble, both of which incorporate the WD and Poisson distribution in a direct manner.
+Our strategy is based on two RM models that have well-defined parent matrix construction, i.e. the mixed ensemble (also called Brownian ensemble\cite{Shukla2000,Shukla2005} or Rosenzweig-Porter ensemble\cite {Mehta,Shapiro,Kravtsov2015} in the literature) and Gaussian $\beta $ ensemble, both of which incorporate the WD and Poisson distribution in a direct manner.
 We will show both RM models can accurately reproduce $P\left( r^{\left( 1\right) }\right) $ with properly chosen model parameters, but they both show non-negligible deviations when fitting higher-order spacing ratios.
 Specifically, the mixed ensemble will \emph{underestimate} the longer-range level correlations, while the opposite is true for $\beta $ ensemble.
 Surprisingly, an average distribution of these two models gives nearly perfect description for the level statistics on moderate ranges along the whole phase diagram, even at the critical region.
-We argue these results also suggest the strength and range of level interaction are responsible for the MBL transition, in agreement with the conclusions of Ref.[ \onlinecite{Sierant20}].
+We argue these results also suggest the strength and range of level interaction are responsible for the MBL transition, in agreement with the conclusions of earlier works\cite {Corps,Sierant20}.

 This paper is organised as follows.
 Sec.\ref{sec2} introduces the mixed ensemble and Gaussian $\beta $ ensemble.
 In Sec.\ref{sec3} we use these models to fit $P\left( r^{\left( n\right) }\right) $ in an orthogonal random spin system.
 Particularly, we will introduce the average distribution of the two RM models, which is shown to give fairly good descriptions of $P\left( r^{\left( n\right) }\right) $ with $n>1$, even at the transition region.
 In Sec.\ref{sec4} we verify this strategy in random spin systems with unitary symmetry and quasi-periodic potential.
 Conclusion and discussion come in Sec. \ref{sec5}.